thedumbtechguy/Ordit--Kohana-Orm-Audit-Module/guide/ordit/installation.md

 ## Overriding the Ordit::get_username Method

-In order to provide the current logged in user's username for auditing, create a class in your classes folder named `Ordit`.
+In order to provide the current logged in user's username for auditing, create a class in your classes folder named `Ordit` that extends the `Model_Ordit` class.
+Then override the `get_username` method to return the current logged in user's username.
 The example below uses the default `Auth` module.

 	class Ordit extends Model_Ordit